-The announcement of the new PlayStation Classic from Sony has taken many users by surprise (or not).
+The first PlayStation turns 25!
 There’s a whole generation of players who were introduced to the world of videogames by their PSX, which stayed in circulation for no less than 12 years, one less than its predecessor.
 The truth is that current technology, like Android devices are more than capable of emulating the games from the console.
 Just like we already did with Super Nintendo and Mega Drive, it’s time to list some of the best PlayStation emulators for Android.

 PlayStation Classic uses an Open Source emulator!